steveseguin/vdo.ninja/README.md

 Why deploy?
 You may want to customize the UI for your brand/business, or control security/privacy beyond what I do already.
 The server API is fairly flexible, so you can also add features that I do not include currently.
 Please be aware that the SERVER api changes often, at least at this point in early development, so it is best to CONTRIBUTE to this repo if you intend to keep things compatible.

 ## What is OBS NINJA
 OBS.ninja uses peer 2 peer technology to bring remote cameras into OBS.
 The server-side load is very small, so I am able to offer it as a service for free.
+It can be found at https://obs.ninja and the beta version can be found at https://obs.ninja/beta

 Please see the sub-reddit added info: https://reddit.com/r/obsninja
 Also check out the FAQ for more info: https://github.com/steveseguin/obsninja/wiki